espocrm/documentation/docs/user-guide/quotes.md

 Quote has a relationship with Opportunity.
 You can add Quotes panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
 When creating a new quote linked to an opportunity it transfers opportunity items to the quote.

-You can add Quotes panel to Account's detail view to be able to see related quotes.
-Administration > Layout Manager > Accounts > Relationships.
+You can add Quotes panel to Account's detail view to be able to see related quotes: Administration > Layout Manager > Accounts > Relationships.

 ## Converting from Opportunity